theodoreOnzGit/neovideConfig/4b_autocompleteAndLSP_hard_version/README.md

 # AutoComplete and LSP Hard version

-This is for times where I'm not really interested in quick out of the box type solutions, but have LOTS of time to tinker...
+This is for times where
+I'm not really interested in quick out of the box type solutions, but have more time to tinker...

 One very popular autocomplete syntax checker type engine is ALE